-WARNING: Some solicitors for buyers will not allow their clients to buy properties if the Management Company is not run properly - e.g. the property owners do not take an active part in its running or do not pay the service charges or its short on funds to run the common areas.
+WARNING: Some solicitors for buyers will not allow their clients to buy properties if the Management Company is not compliant - e.g. the property owners do not take an active part in its running or do not pay the service charges or is short on funds to run the common areas.